wickerbox/Micropython-Adventures/huzzah/README.md

 I opened a serial connection to the board using Minicom.

 ```
-minicom -D /dev/ttyUSB0
+minicom -D /dev/ttyUSB0 -s
 ```

+The -s is to enter setup, where I selected Serial Port Setup and made sure both Hardware and Software Flow Control were set to No. Otherwise, I found I couldn't enter any characters with my keyboard.

+I saved that to my profile and selected Exit.

-I tried to hit enter a couple of times, but nothing happened, so I hit 'reset' on the board and that did the trick.
+In the console, nothing happened.
+I tried to hit enter a couple of times, but no luck, so I hit 'reset' on the board and that did the trick.
 I got some garbage in Minicom and then the REPL terminal.

 ```
 �ll`�ll��l�#4 ets_task(40100384, 3, 3fff6300, 4)